 - Leveraging fewer resources to optimize your marketing-strategies: Concentrated marketing allows you to be more efficient with your resources.
 You don’t have to waste time creating messages or campaigns that don’t target the right people.
 Concentrated marketing also requires less advertising spend since you’re targeting a smaller segment of the market.

 - Customizing your branding for your audience: Concentrated marketing allows you to customize your branding for your audience.
 You can create more personalized messages that appeal to a specific group, rather than a broad message that appeals to everyone.
 This helps you create stronger relationships with your target customers and build brand loyalty.

-- Concentrated marketing allows you to focus on a specific segment of the market: Concentrated marketing helps you to be more effective in reaching your goals.
+- Concentrated-marketing allows you to focus on a specific segment of the markets: Concentrated marketing helps you to be more effective in reaching your goals.
 Since you’re focusing your efforts on a smaller portion of the population, it’s easier to reach the right people and make an impact.
 You can also use this strategy to quickly test out different marketing tactics to see what works best for your target audience.

 - Not as broad of a reach: Concentrated marketing limits your ability to reach a large audience.
 Your target market is smaller, so you may not be able to reach as many people as you would with a broader strategy.

 - Requires detailed research: Concentrated marketing requires more research than other types of marketing strategies.
 You have to know who your target customer is and where they spend their time online to create the most effective campaigns.
 This can be time-consuming and require additional resources.

 - Higher competition within the target markets: Concentrated marketing can also lead to higher competition within your target market.
 Since there are fewer potential customers, everyone else is competing for those same customers, so it may be harder to stand out from the crowd.